ros-tooling/community/README.md

 This document defines the scope and governance of the ROS 2 Tooling Working Group.

-## Meetings

-* Regular WG Meeting: Every other Friday at 9:00 AM Pacific Time (biweekly)
-  * The meeting reminder will be posted on discourse.ros.org in the week leading up to the meeting
-  * After the meeting we will post:
-    * Video recording
-    * Notes from the meeting

 ## Subprojects

 The following subprojects are owned by Tooling WG: